 has its own travel guide and photo gallery.

 |The major renovation and expansion work on the museum has finally been completed (see Museum Boom part 1 at The Cheshire Cat Blog), and it was reopened in 2015.

-The enlarged museum now has five times as many exhibits as before the renovation, with over 3,000 artifacts never before on display.
+The enlarged museum, reputed to be one of Turkey's finest small museums, now has five times as many exhibits as before the renovation, with over 3,000 artifacts never before on display.